cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    ```
    src/cs1302/interfaces/impl/SuperSecret.java:61: error: method does not override or implement a method from a supertype
        @Override
+       ^
    ```

    If the annotation were omitted, the `SuperSecret` class would have compiled but would contain two separate
    methods: `getStat` and `getState`.
 Calling `getState` would return `UNKNOWN` and calling `getStat` would return the state of the calling object.
 In general, this is a difficult mistake to catch without compiler assistance.
 Therefore, the use of the `@Override` annotation, although not required, is always recommended when your intent is to override.

-1. Change `getStat` back to `getState` and recompile your program to make sure it is working.
+1. Change `getStat` back to `getState` and recompile your `SuperSecret` class.
+If done properly, the code should now compile.

-1. In the `test` method for `SecretDriver`, add a print statement to output the state immediately following each time we print the `Encryptable` reference `e`.
-Compile and run `SecretDriver`.
-Your output should look something like this:
+1. Go to the source code for `SecretDriver`.
+In the `test` method, identify the lines that print to standard output the `Encryptable` object that `e` refers to (should be three).
+After each line, add a `println` statement that prints the value returned by `e.getState()`.
+After recompiling and running the `SecretDriver` class, your output should look something like the output provided below. **NOTE:** The encrypted message contents may differ slightly due to the random nature of the encryption algorithms employed.

    ```
    # Secret Test